Last Updated: April 15, 2023

 o sales, identifying the personal information categories that each category of recipient purchased; and

 o disclosures for a business purpose, identifying the personal information categories that each category of recipient obtained.

-You have the right to request that we delete any of your personal information that we collected from you, subject to certain exceptions.
-Once we receive and confirm your verifiable consumer request (see Exercising Consumer Rights, below), we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.
+You have the right to request that we delete or correct any of your personal information that we collected from you, subject to certain exceptions.
+Once we receive and confirm your verifiable consumer request (see Exercising Consumer Rights, below), we will delete (and direct our service providers to delete) or correct your personal information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to: